McGregor continues appeal without fresh evidence

 After six hours and 10 minutes of deliberating, the jury of eight women and four men found McGregor civilly liable for assault.

-On Tuesday morning, the Court of Appeal in Dublin heard that McGregor would no longer be relying on additional evidence that had not been given to the initial trial for his appeal.
+On Tuesday, the Court of Appeal in Dublin heard that McGregor would no longer be relying on additional evidence that had not been given to the initial trial for his appeal.

 That evidence was reported to relate to two neighbours of Ms Hand who had alleged they had seen her be assaulted by a former partner.

-However, his legal team said that after receiving new applications relating to the evidence to be given by pathologist Professor Jack Crane, they could no longer sustain that ground of appeal.
+However, McGregor’s legal team said that after receiving new applications relating to the evidence to be given by pathologist Professor Jack Crane, they could no longer sustain that ground of appeal.

 John Gordon, SC, for Ms Hand, said it was “frankly not appropriate” for the ground to be withdrawn on that basis, adding he had only been told of the development 10 minutes earlier.